SQL-GATE/sqlgate-docs/docs/0202-using-editor.md

 This section explains how to run a subquery block on SQL Editor.

-1. Connect to Oracle database.
+1. Connect to database.
 2. On the main menu bar, go to **File**>**New**>**SQL Editor**.
 Or, simply click **SQL Editor** on the toolbar or press Ctrl+N.
-3. On the SQL Editor, write a subquery.
+3. In the SQL editor, create an SQL statement that contains a subquery.
 4. When you click a subquery, the background color changes automatically, and you can run them without blocking.
 5. On the Toolbar, [Run SubQuery Block (Alt+F5)] button will be activated.
 6. You can either click [Run SubQuery Block] or press Alt+F5.